French cooking Savory French recipes

 6. Add a little salt

-3. Cover with your purée
+3. Cover everything with your purée.

-4. Season with pepper and a little salt.
+4. Season with a little pepper and salt.

 Optional